We’re starting with the basics in this huge heat press guide, and then we’ll move onto the more advanced must knows!

 It’s best to start with a cheap heat press and get some experience, work out if it is really for you, and then upgrade later if necessary.
 There are a lot of people that start out getting all the top stuff, but don’t stick with it long enough to see real success.

 9. Where Is The Best Place To Buy A Heat Press?

-You know you want one, but where should you buy a heat press?
-If you hadn’t already guessed our answer, the best heat press retailer is… Amazon.com!
+You know you want one, but where should you buy a one of these machines?
+If you hadn’t already guessed our answer, the best heat press shop is… Amazon.com!
 (At least in our opinion).

 eBay is my next go to site for buying heat press machines.
 Similar to Amazon, eBay has a range of new and/or used heat press machines for sale.
 There are definitely some deals to be had!
 Their shipping is also often offered for free, or very cheap, and so again you will be winning if eBay is your preferred platform.
 However, to be honest, the selection and price does not really compare to that of Amazon.

 10. Tips For Choosing A Heat Press Seller

 We have a full article complete with tips and tricks for choosing the best heat press seller on Amazon here.
 We’ll list the questions you should ask here as well, just click through above if you would like to know more!